ton731/git-command/remote.md

 - `git push <remote> <branch>`
     - after a remote is set up, we can push our work to Github
     - for example, `git push origin master`
+- `git push <remote> <local-branch>:<remote:branch>`
+    - not very common
+    - for example, `git push origin test_func_branch:master`
+- `git push -u <remote> <branch>`
+    - set the upstream of the branch we are pushing
+    - a link to connect our local branch to a Github branch
+    - for example, `git push -u origin master`, after this setting, in the master branch, we can only use `git push` to push the master branch to the remote